 Are you an expert?
 Apply to contribute here.

-The classic Keds Champion Slip-On has a minimalist, laceless upper that’s obtainable in width dimensions such as medium, standard, and wide, and available in varying women’s sizes that extend from 4 to 13 US.
+The classic Keds Champion Slip-On has a minimalist design.
+It has laceless upper that the foot can quickly slip off and on of it.
 Inside the shoe is an airy lining and cushioned OrthoLite that keeps the feet dry and fresh.
 Everything on the upper rests on a pliant and textured rubber outsole which prevents the feet from slipping quickly.

 Keds is an epitome of classic fashion as its 100-year-old Champion model hasn’t aged a bit especially with its very convenient, reimagined slip-on offering.
 The simple and straightforward cut of the Keds Champion Slip-On, done in either canvas or leather, has become a wardrobe essential for heaps of women consumers.
 Pairing this up with daily outfits is as effortless as slipping it on, since it matches any imaginable casual wear, from beach garb to maxi dresses.